soundpress/RulesOfNYC/docs/c20/index.rst

 (z) Secured Lender Escrow Amount means the Market Value of the Taxicab Medallion being transferred less the value of any debt or liens secured by Medallion and the Transfer Costs.

-(aa) Secured Lender Recipient means a secured creditor seeking to repossess or foreclose upon a Taxicab Medallion in order to realize the value of its secured interest, but that is not applying to operate the Taxicab Medallion and will not be considered a Transferee provided the Secured Lender Recipient places the Medallion in storage as required in 35 RCNY § 58-46(c) of this Chapter.
+(aa) Secured Lender Recipient means a secured creditor seeking to repossess or foreclose upon a Taxicab Medallion in order to realize the value of its secured interest, but that is not applying to operate the Taxicab Medallion and will not be considered a Transferee provided the Secured Lender Recipient places the Medallion in storage as required in 35 RCNY § 58-46(c).

 (bb) Stop-Use Directive is a notice sent to an Owner by the Commission directing the Owner to stop using a designated Agent because that Agent's License has been revoked or suspended.